21 Mar Amsterdam basic facts you should know before you go

 - Amsterdam history comes with wooden floors, small wobbly stones called ‘kinderkopjes’ and houses with steep stairs.

 - Next, the pavements along the canals.
 With their wobbly stones, they’re no fun for people wearing fancy footwear.
-You’ll understand why Amsterdam people love Birkenstocks and UGG’s, whether they’re ‘in’ or ‘out’.
+You’ll understand why Amsterdammers love Birkenstocks and UGG’s, whether they’re ‘in’ or ‘out’.

 Bring sturdy footwear for your Amsterdam trip.
 Function over fashion is key.

 - Finally, one of the most famous Amsterdam attractions: Dam Square.
 It’s a square with a national function and the location for events of all kinds.
-On 4 May every year, we celebrate Remembrance Day.
+Every year on May 4th we celebrate Remembrance Day.
 An event that’s joined by the royal family.
-And they’re certainly not the types to wear sneakers to such an occasion.
+And they’re certainly not the type to wear sneakers to such an occasion.

-- Ironically, wobbly Dam Square is also the entrance to luxury department store Bijenkorf where one can buy fancy footwear by Saint Laurent, Chloë, Gucci, Balenciaga.
+- Ironically, wobbly Dam Square is also the entrance to the luxury department store Bijenkorf, where one can buy fancy footwear by Saint Laurent, Chloë, Gucci, Balenciaga.

-Get customized tips for Amsterdam shopping, fully based on your taste & style
+Get customised tips for Amsterdam shopping, fully based on your style

 > try Personal City Plan now